GNOME Calculator

 GNOME Calculator, formerly known as gcalctool, is the software calculator integrated with the GNOME desktop environment.
 It is programmed in C and Vala and part of the GNOME Core Applications.

+Mathematics

+GNOME Calculator uses the MPFR library for extended precision arithmetic.
+It can support complex number arithmetic, perform factorization of integers, and define new functions by composition.

 Views

+While most functionality can be accessed by typing the function name into the input, Calculator provides different views for convenience.